akgaur12/Sale_Price_Prediction/README.md

 ## Acknowledgements:

-We appreciate and acknowledge the valuable resources, datasets, and tutorials that contributed to the development of this project.
+We appreciate and acknowledge the valuable resources, datasets provided by the Oasis Infobyte to the development of this project.

-Feel free to explore, learn, and contribute to this project.
-Together, we can improve the accuracy of sale price predictions and enhance our understanding of machine learning in real estate.